littlebizzy/slickstack/docs/ubuntu.md

 - uses a 30-minute global sudo timestamp
 - retains the normal Ubuntu `sudo` group rule

-Because `/etc/sudoers` is managed, custom privilege rules added directly to that file may be lost.
-SlickStack does not currently use the normal `/etc/sudoers.d` include directory in its template.
+Custom privilege rules added directly to `/etc/sudoers` may be lost.
+The current template does not use the normal `/etc/sudoers.d` include directory.

 ## SSH access